larayeung/standardblog/abcusdaccountability/readme.md

 ## License

-The ABCUSD and Its Future © 2021 by Standard System is licensed under Attribution-ShareAlike 4.0 International.
+The ABC Unified School District and Its Future © 2021 by The Standard System is licensed under Attribution-ShareAlike 4.0 International.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/